tonybalde/onlydevs/README.md

 # CREDTIS:

-### I took this repo: https://github.com/Sharkri/members-only/tree/main and made some minor changes, like colors, icons and default image profile.
+### I took this repo: https://github.com/Sharkri/members-only/tree/main and made some minor changes, like colors, icons and default image profile but I learnt a lot in my first attempt building this project, but I got stuck for a while and then I decided to look the repo above and make it work.
+So thanks again!